HomeTop HeadlinesCBS Broadcast Erupts Into Medical Crisis

 Historic Ratings Low Deepens Crisis

 The on-air disaster compounds mounting pressure on Dokoupil, whose tenure as anchor has been marked by declining viewership.
-His debut was rocky, with the anchor introducing himself twice within 80 seconds and openly admitting, “first day, big problems here.”
+His first broadcast was rocky, with the anchor introducing himself twice within 80 seconds and openly admitting, “first day, big problems here.”

 Before the chaos erupted, Dokoupil had attempted to frame the stakes of his Taipei posting.
 “On the surface, it might look like all the action is over there,” he told viewers, gesturing toward Beijing.
 “But if you zoom out from the state visit, you see one of the most important geopolitical stories of our time.”